IQSS/DataTaggingLibrary/DataTagsWebApp/docs/install-guide.md

 ## Deploy to test server

-### Deploy app
 Note: We try to hold multiple app versions on the server, to allow quick rollback when needed.
 This is done by having multiple application and questionnaire folders, and a symbolic link to a "current" one.
 Application folders have names like `app-MMDD`, and questionnaires have names like `q-MMDD`.

-1. Update any meta files, make sure everything is in place.
-Run the app for the last time.
-1. Prepare you local copy.
-At the `datatags-app` folder, type `activator clean dist`.
-2. Wait for a message along the lines of:
-    [info] Your package is ready in /Users/michael/Documents/Msc/IQSS/Data-Tags/Data-Tags_repo/DataTagsWebApp/datatags-app/target/universal/datatags-app-1.0-SNAPSHOT.zip
-3. `scp` the resulting package to `[your username]@dvnweb-vm1.hmdc.harvard.edu:tagging-server/`
+The local scripts are run from the `datatags-app` directory. *The scripts depend on having a valid `vars.sh` file in the `scripts` directory!*.
+To create one, copy the `vars-sample.sh` file in the `scripts` directory, update it according to your data, and rename it to `vars.sh`.

+Currently, only UNIX is supported.
+These scripts are tested on Mac OS X, using Bash.

+### Deploy app
+#### On local machine
+Run the `upload-app.sh` script.
+It will create a file called `dist-mmdd.zip` where `mmdd` are the month and day, and will `scp` it to the server.

 #### On server
-1. Assume `dist` is the uploaded product of `activator dist`
+1. Assume `dist` is the uploaded product of the previous stage.
 2. `cd` to `tagging-server`
 2. Run `./deploy-app.sh dist` to create the application folder, properly names and all.
 3. The script will output the new app folder name, say `app-dist`
 3. Run `./link-app.sh app-dist` to delete the current application symlink, create a new one pointing to `app-dist`, and restart the tagging server.
+4. Validate the application is running by trying to use it.

 ### Deploy Questionnaire